 Research has demonstrated that SUD treatment is effective.
 A number of national studies over the past decades have shown that SUD treatment can result in abstinence from substance use, significant reduction in the abuse of substances, decreased criminal activity, and increased employment.
 Furthermore, treatment has been shown to be cost-effective and to reduce costs in such areas as crime, health care, and unemployment.

 What is Mental Illness?

 A mental illness is a medical condition that disrupts a person’s thinking, feeling, mood, ability to relate to others and daily functioning.
 Just as diabetes is a disorder of the pancreas, mental illnesses are medical conditions that often result in a diminished capacity for coping with the ordinary demands of life.

-Mental illnesses can affect persons of any age, race, religion or income.
-Mental illnesses are not the result of personal weakness, lack of character or poor upbringing.
+Mental illnesses can affect persons of any age, race, religion or socioeconomic status.
+Mental illnesses are not the result of personal weakness, lack of character, or poor upbringing.
 Mental illnesses are treatable.
-Most people diagnosed with a serious mental illness can experience relief from their symptoms by actively participating in an individual treatment plan
+Most people diagnosed with a serious mental illness can experience relief from their symptoms by actively participating in an individual treatment plan.